triviality/old_blog_that_supports_sage/_posts/2014-12-17-Subgroup-Lattice-Color-Vertices.md

 <!--more-->

 First, let's rerun the code from the previous post.
 We'll choose a group we like and generate its poset.
-For this post, I'll label the subgroups by their cardinality.
-If you're trying this code in [SageMathCloud](https://cloud.sagemath.com/) or your own version of  Sage that has the `database_gap` package installed, I strongly recommend labelling the subgroups using `structure_description()` instead).

 *(The Sage cells in this post are linked, so things may not work if you don't execute them in order.)*